Skip to content

-Diff Strategies
+Diff strategies

 Tanka supports two different ways of computing differences between the local configuration and the live cluster state: Either native kubectl diff -f - is used, which gives the best possible results, but is only possible for clusters with server-side diff support (Kubernetes 1.13+).